neu5/group-registration/README.md

 # group-registration

-Group registration form build using ReactJS on front-end and PHP with MySQL on back-end
+Group registration form build using ReactJS on front-end

 ## Prerequisites